 There are six platform camping sites along the trail.
 All of them are within the Trail’s Delta Zone (ie. between Access Points A and L).
 With the exception of the Salmon (Plamu) site they are equipped with a composting toilet.
-Each site has two to four platforms.
+Each site has three or four platforms.

 Gitpu (Eagle) Teepee and four platforms.

-Gitpu is located roughly 2 km upriver from Gegoapsgog of Section C-D. This campsite sits along the banks of the Nepisiguit River on ancient pink granite surrounded by mixed forest.
-The little point at Gitpu has beautiful oak trees.
+Gitpu is located roughly 2 km upriver from Pabineau Falls on Section C-D. The site is dominated by a large pink granite "shelf" jutting into the river.
+A perfect spot to prepare a meal or relax after a day on the trail.
 Facing the river, if you look to the right, you will see Gitpu menigu (eagle Island) where a large bald eagle nest can be seen in a giant white pine at the head of the island.

 Plamu (Salmon) Three platforms.

-Plamu is located not far out of the way within Access E on highway 360.
+Plamu is located less than a 100 meters south of Access E on highway 360.
 This is a small three platform campsite with no composting toilet.
 We ask that hikers go far from the campsite and bury their feces.